tez123z/at_lunchtime_discovery_api/README.md

 - **worker:** Background processing.
 It contains the same Rails code, but only runs Sidekiq
 - **postgresql:** PostgreSQL database
 - **redis:** In-memory key/value store (used by Sidekiq, ActionCable and for caching)
-- **backup:** Regularly backups the database as a dump via CRON to an Amazon S3 bucket

 ## Ok, Let's Go!